tilemill-project/tilemill/platforms/osx/PACKAGE.md

     for i in $(find . -name '*.node'); do otool -L $i >>t.txt; done;

-Test that the app still works
+Test that the app works:

     ./index.js